MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 $ chmod +x rfid_trigger_play.sh
 ~~~~

+# Connecting the hardware

+Once the software is all in place, make sure the hardware is connected correctly.

+1. Connect a USB hub with the power supply.
+From this hub, connect the RPi to one plug and the USB powered speakers to another.
+Do not connect the speakers to the USB of the RPi, because the power coming from the RPi might not be enough to run the speakers.
+2. You need a number of USB plugs to connect the following and therefore possibly need a second USB hub to connect to the RPi USB:
+    * RFID card reader
+    * WiFi dongle (WLAN adapter)
+    * External soundcard (optional)
+3. Connect the speakers with the 3.5mm jack to the soundcard (either the built in one from the RPi or the external one attached to the RPi over USB).

 # Jukebox manual

 Now the installation and configuration are complete.
 Time to read the manual of the jukebox to add songs, web streams, register new cards and so on.
 Read the [`MANUAL.md`](MANUAL.md).